A Guide for Visitors and New Members

 Boating in the basin, estuary and on the approaches requires considerable care because of strong currents of up to 5 kts, particularly during Spring tides, in moderate to strong winds and because of the shifting shingle bar just off the river mouth.
 General advice for harbour users is given for guidance only and the Club accepts no responsibility.
 Members & visitors using the Club and boating in and out of the River Axe do so entirely at their own risk and must carry third party insurance liability cover of £3,000,000 minimum.
 All harbour users are strongly advised to read the Pilotage notes - Axmouth Harbour Pilotage.

-The Club owns a number of dinghies, which are available for use during organised sailing sessions.
-These allow members of all ages who are new to dinghy sailing to gain some basic skills, before considering buying their own boat.
+The Club owns a number of dinghies and support boats, which are available for use during organised sailing sessions.
+The Club dinghies allow members of all ages who are new to dinghy sailing to gain some basic skills, before considering buying their own boat.

 Security and Safety

 Although CCTV and lighting is installed on Club premises, members and visitors should be careful to secure their own property as the site is fairly open to access by the public.
 Basic First Aid kits are available in Fred's Shed and the Clubhouse.
 An automatic cardiac defibrillator has been installed outside the Clubhouse main entrance.
 Dial 999 for police, fire, ambulance or coastguard.

 The '5yr Strategy to Develop Family Sailing' at AYC was put in place in 2012.
 This led to a 6% pa growth in Club membership, with cadet and student members currently making up ~13% of the total.
 The AYC Development Plan aims to build on the success of the 'Family Sailing' initiative and lays out the Club's ambitions & plans for the coming years.
 It is regularly reviewed and updated by the Executive Committee.